hythloda/support-email/README.md

 Now you have the URL that Heroku uses for your app.
 This is something you need so you can sync your bot with your slack instance.

 Go to your app’s Slash Command config in your browser.
 Set the Request URL to the URL given from the terminal but add `/slack/events` to the end.
-This is because the code is written to accept that
+This is because the code is written to expect that

 ```
 https://slack-support-bot-NUMBERS.herokuapp.com/slack/events